CMS-Enterprise/batcave-workflow-engine/README.md

 ## Running in Docker

 When running workflow-engine in a docker container there are some pipelines that need to run docker commands.
 In order for the docker CLI in the workflow-engine to connect to the docker daemon running on the host machine, you must either mount the `/var/run/docker.sock` in the `workflow-engine` container, or provide configuration for accessing the docker daemon remotely with the `DOCKER_HOST` environment variable.

+If you don't have access to Artifactory to pull in the Omnibus base image, you can build the image manually which is in `images/omnibus/Dockerfile`.

 ### Using `/var/run/docker.sock`